wrld3d/wrld-themes/README.md

 If you have any questions, bug reports, or feature requests, feel free to submit to the [issue tracker](https://github.com/eegeo/eegeo-themes/issues) for this repository.

 ## Theme Manifests
-A theme manifest is a JSON file containing information about all the textures, lighting parameters, material parameters, and vehicle models used to style eeGeo 3D maps.
+A theme manifest is a JSON file describing all the themes available to an app running the eeGeo SDK.
+It contains information about all the textures, lighting parameters, material parameters, and vehicle models used to style the map.
 Each theme in the theme manifest provides the receiving app with a different configuration of these parameters and thus a different visual style.

 ### Themes
 A theme consists of a number of [states](#states), as well as a position on the globe.
 The default eeGeo theme manifest includes themes for San Francisco, London, New York, and several other locations.
 By default, the map will display the geographically nearest theme.